maxc303/cuda_convolution_test/README.md

 The **/conv_cudnn** directory has the CUDNN version of edge detector as the reference.

-The **/direct** directoy has some implementations of direct convolution.
+The **/direct** directoy has some examples of direct convolution.
 Starting from CPU convolution and naive CUDA solution, we can see how some CUDA features can accelerate the forward convolution task.

 ## Sample